HCL Notes: Programming

 External to the Notes application, HCL provides toolkits in C, C++, and Java to connect to the Domino database and perform a wide variety of tasks.
 The C toolkit is the most mature, and the C++ toolkit is an objectized version of the C toolkit, lacking many functions the C toolkit provides.
 The Java toolkit is the least mature of the three and can be used for basic application needs.

 Database

-IBM Notes includes a database management system but Notes files are different from relational or object databases because they are document-centric.
+HCL Notes includes a database management system but Notes files are different from relational or object databases because they are document-centric.
 Document-oriented databases such as Notes allow multiple values in items (fields), do not require a schema, come with built-in document-level access control, and store rich text data.
 IBM Domino 7 to 8.5.x supports the use of IBM Db2 database as an alternative store for IBM Notes databases.
 This NSFDB2 feature, however, is now in maintenance mode with no further development planned.
 An IBM Notes database can be mapped to a relational database using tools like DECS, [LEI], JDBCSql for Domino or NotesSQL.